 Retail businesses can use inventory transfers to demonstrate real investment and business readiness.

-Boutique Businesses Can Qualify for an E-2 Visa
+Boutique businesses can qualify for an E-2 visa

 A smaller fashion business can qualify for an E-2 visa when the investment is structured properly and tied to a real enterprise.